THE DOVER WAR MEMORIAL PROJECT

 Chettle, E. E.

-Ernest Frederick Chettle, born in Dover, was a Postal Clerk before enlisting and becoming a Lieutenant in the 7th battalion territorial of the Duke of Cambridge's Own (Middlesex Regiment), attached to the 4th battalion of the Royal Welsh Fusiliers.
+Ernest Frederick Chettle, born in Dover, was a Postal Clerk, and in 1911 a Daily Foreman lodging at 3 Queens Crescent, St Pancras.
+He became a Lieutenant in the 7th battalion territorial of the Duke of Cambridge's Own (Middlesex Regiment), attached to the 4th battalion of the Royal Welsh Fusiliers.
 He died from wounds in No 7 Stationery Hospital, Princess Hotel, Boulogne on 5th April 1918, when he was 32.
 He is buried in the Boulogne East Cemetery in France.

 He was the son of Frederick William and Ellen Chettle, of 7 Balfour Road, Dover.